RolandKoenig/SeeingSharp2/docs/introduction/Bootstrapping.md

 }
 ```
 ## Bootstrapping with UWP (Universal Windows Platform)
 The best place for bootstrapping Seeing# in an UWP application is the App.xaml.cs file.
 Following code-snipped shows when to call the SupportUwp method.
-Don't forget to include the SeeingSharp.Uwp assembly and include the namespace SeeingSharp.Multimedia.Core.
+Don't forget to include the SeeingSharp.Uwp assembly and include the namespace SeeingSharp.Core.
 Additionally we have to handle the Suspending and Resuming events of the Application class.

 ```csharp
 sealed partial class App : Application